Overview of Home Assistant capabilities

 Problem: Automation triggers but actions do not run.

 Fix: Inspect the automation trace for errors.
-Confirm service calls exist and entities referenced are correct.
-Verify any templates evaluate as expected.
+Check that the service calls exist and that the entities in the automation are correct.
+Verify any templates evaluate properly.

 Problem: False positives from motion sensors.